The foundational playbook for Founders to create the next

 Along the way, you’ll need to delegate and manage your team and capabilities.
 Building out your team will be one of the next set of challenges you’ll need to solve.

 The purpose of Stage 1 is to “Build the Right Thing” by validating assumptions and proving potential demand or traction.
-The outputs and learnings serve as valuable inputs into the next stage in which the product/solution is built and is placed in front of the masses.
+The learnings serve as valuable inputs into the next stage in which the product/solution is built and is put into the hands of the market.
 It also should prevent you from making expensive mistakes.

 A team of software engineers can easily run into six figures per month.
 If getting to a solid and dependable release takes three to six months, it doesn’t take a financial expert to point out the money wasted if your assumptions are incorrect.
 That’s why Stage 2 can be so expensive – there is plenty of risk at stake if you are wrong.

-Stage 2 is all about “Build it Right”.
+Stage 2 is all about “Build It Right”.
 This entails minimizing risk, minimizing wasted budget and minimizing lost time building a product nobody wants.
-Building it Right is a mindset that should help you avoid the top two (2) reasons why startups fail.
+Building it Right is a mindset that should help you avoid the top two (2) reasons why startups tend to fail.

 So, if the goal of Phase 4: Deliver is to minimize risk and waste, where do you start?
 Good question.
 There are no definitive targets, but there are some very good guidelines.
 If, when talking with prospective customers about your idea, they say “if you build this, I will buy it” (and better yet, sign a Memorandum of Understanding to buy), you are on the right track.
 If you can pass the feasibility test and the financials work, this could be a great time to start Phase 4.